Mahir3376/natural-language-sql/README.md

     setx GROQ_API_KEY "your_api_key_here"     # Windows
     ```

-  - If no key is set, NLQ features are disabled but everything else works.
+  - NLQ is powered by Groq LLaMA models for SQL generation.
+If no key is set, you can still use schema browsing, queries, and visualizations.

 ---

-## Example NLQ Queries
+## Sample Questions You Can Ask

 - *"What are the names of hotels in Hyderabad"*
 - *"List all customers planning to go Hyderabad"*